jarrettdunne/ga_jarrettdunne_project_1/README.md

 ## Project Name

-The name of your project.
+Recipe Plan

 ## Project Description

-Use this section to describe your final project and perhaps any links to relevant sites that help convey the concept and\or functionality.
+##### (Use this section to describe your final project and perhaps any links to relevant sites that help convey the concept and\or functionality.)

+With the frequency with which quarentines and severe weather keep us inside, it is highly probable that people are suffering from food boredom.
+This app tries to remedy that with randomly selected recipes for each day of the week as well as the cumulative totals of the ingredients for a convienent shopping list.
+In addition, it will allow diet and health restrictions as parameters.

 ## API and Data Sample